 - – Create and reinforce context.
 Information without context is useless.

 - – Create a flow of information top to bottom so the information provided makes sense in the provided context.

 Tinder profiles need to be very brief too (and not only because there are text limits).
 In this environment, you’re images and text need to impress and persuade in a matter of seconds (if not milliseconds).
 Sometimes that is best done by letting the images speak for themselves and leaving the profile text empty.
 But you can do better, right?
 Keep it light, positive, clear and try to express character in your words over the urge to create a checklist of your attributes.

 But, what about those high-impact words that might be controversial or placed in a very competitive landscape?
 How do you ensure it’s read and retained?

 One great approach you see in both cases is adding unique information near the bottom of your text that helps signal retention later.
-In the case of dating profile this might be including details your suitor would mention later in conversation like “I’m a Simpsons Fan”, or “I went to the University of Central Florida”.
+In the case of a dating profile, this might be including details your suitor would mention later in conversation like “I’m a Simpsons Fan”, or “I went to the University of Central Florida”.
 If you connect with that person and they don’t mention it, they weren’t paying attention.
 You might think that’s harsh, but consider that one of the most sought-after qualities in a spouse is “treating them with respect”.

 I do this in email too.
 Especially the more difficult or controversial topics.
-When I’m relaying difficult news, for example, I might make something clear at the end that is mundane, but if the reader takes action after half of my email, I know he hasn’t read it all, and thus hasn’t taken the time to process the information.
+When I’m relaying difficult news, for example, I might make something clear at the end that is mundane, but if the reader takes action after half of my email, I know he hasn’t read it all and thus hasn’t taken the time to process the information.